secretstartups/handbook/job-families/finance/business-system-analyst/index.html.md

 * Develop business requirements, write the business case, define business logic, create optimization and monitoring strategies and work with the implementation teams to communicate and develop solutions
 * Work with cross-functional business teams to facilitate alignment around project issues and define best practice business processes
 * Assist with Business Process Mapping and gap analysis, project scoping, planning, and scheduling
-* Be a communication focal point providing coordination for IT/Business Systems projects
+* Be a communication focal point providing coordination for IT/Enterprise Applications projects
 * Understand system capabilities and business requirements, and drive standard & scalable solutions.
 Anticipate risks and mitigating them before they become serious.
 * Identify opportunities to increase efficiency and productivity within the context of the overall business strategy
 * Document work using the GitLab’s standards, methods and tools